nearform/notificami/docs/README.md

 }
 ```

 As you can see `NotificationsService` is an event emitter.
-The events it emits are
+The events it emits are:

 - `add`: when a notification as been successfully stored
 - `read`: when a notification is marked as read